Mortgages

 Your Spanish mortgage will likely require that you insure your home against fire damage and loss.
 Life insurance is not mandatory, but many lenders require borrowers to take out life insurance policies that can cover an outstanding mortgage balance.

-You may also want to consider getting mortgage insurance, which would protect you if you can’t make mortgage payments.
+It’s worth considering mortgage insurance, which protects you if you can’t make mortgage payments.
 Taking out a life insurance policy and mortgage insurance before applying for a mortgage may even result in better interest rates.

 Mortgage repayments in Spain